lusan23/study-log/data_structs/hash_table/README.md

 ```C
 hash_tbl* createHashTable(int size)
 ```
-This function will return a `hash_tbl` pointer allocated dinamically with the given no-negative `size`.
+This function will return a `hash_tbl` pointer allocated dynamically with the given no-negative `size`.
-The variable that will receive defined must be a pointer aswell!
+The variable that will receive defined must be a pointer as well!

 Example:
 ```C